HiDMadMad/lehaam/README.md

 - 90-minute sleep cycles
 - 15 minutes average time to fall asleep
-- Recommended 4-6 complete sleep cycles per night (6-9 hours)
+- recommended 4-6 complete sleep cycles per night (6-9 hours)

 ---

 ## 💻 Installation
 ### 🎮 Quick Start (Windows)
-1. Download the latest release: [**Lehaam-v1.0.0.exe**](https://github.com/HiDMadMad/Lehaam/releases/latest)
+1. download the latest release: [**Lehaam-v1.0.0.exe**](https://github.com/HiDMadMad/Lehaam/releases/latest)
-2. Double-click to run
+2. double-click to run
-3. No installation required!
+3. no installation required!

 ### 🤖 Telegram Bot
 click on [lehaambot](https://t.me/lehaambot) or go to the telegram and search for `lehaambot` to start using it instantly!